• help

 Sense of Community

-• Flexibility of group size,, the thrill of performance, the feeling of joint accomplishment, and the acquisition of a skill can be shared with others throughout life
+• The flexibility of group size, the thrill of performance, the feeling of joint accomplishment, and the acquisition of a skill can be shared with others throughout life.

-• Music programs have an incredibly positive effect on their surrounding communities.
+• Music programs have a substantial positive effect on their surrounding communities.

 Call to Action